COSC-310-Group-4/Group-4-Project-Assignment-3/README.md

 > $ python -m spacy download en_core_web_sm
 > $ pip install nltk

+2. Make sure the code will be running on the file directory.
+To make sure you have it running on the directory, do the following:

+> go to settings or (shortcut: ctrl+, )
+> type "execute in file dir"
+> The first setting right underneath the searchbox should contain a checkbox that says "When executing a file in terminal, whether to use execute the file's directory, instead of the current open folder".
+> Check the box

-2. In order to run the bot, use the following command from within the project main directory.
+3. In order to run the bot, use the following command from within the project main directory.

 > $ python IMDBot.py